Esakia Duals of Regular Heyting Algebras: Regular Esakia Spaces

-It is then possible to prove that any finite Kripke frame is a p-morphic image of its strong regularisation, hence showing that strongly regular Heyting algebras generate the whole variety of Heyting algebras.
+It is then possible to prove that every finite poset is a p-morphic image of its strong regularisation, hence showing that strongly regular Heyting algebras generate the whole variety of Heyting algebras.

+\begin{theorem} The variety generated by strongly regular Heyting algebras is $\HA$. \end{theorem} \begin{proof} Since $\HA$ has the finite model property, it follows that if $\HA\nvDash \phi$ there is a finite Heyting algebra $H$ such that $H\nvDash\phi$.
+Now, if $\fF\twoheadrightarrow \fE_H $, it follows by duality that $H\preceq H_{\fF}$.
+So, since the validity of formulas is preserved by the variety operations, we obtain that $H_{\fF}\nvDash\phi$.
+It is thus sufficient to show that every finite poset is a p-morphic image of a finite strongly regular poset.